 Today, people spend a lot of time manually managing their finances — transferring salaries to different accounts, deposits, mortgages, and controlling payment dates themselves, trying not to forget about their financial goals.
 According to our data, 75% of clients plan their expenses at least a month in advance.

-There will be an opportunity to change the payment amount at any time.
-The system automatically adapts to changes in the customer's payment profile.
+It will be possible to change the payment amount at any time.
+The system automatically adapts to changes in the client's payment profile.
 All operations are performed under the full control of the user, as noted by the bank.

 Other banks, including Sber and Delobank, are also testing AI solutions to automate routine operations, improve credit ratings, and combat fraud.

-Despite the automation, all operations require customer confirmation.
+Despite the automation, all operations require confirmation by the client.

-Any actions proposed or performed by AI must be verified and approved by the client.
-A multi-level verification system is needed — both from the user and through the bank's internal algorithms.
+Any actions proposed or performed by AI must be checked and approved by the client.
+A multi-level verification system is needed — both from the user and with the help of the bank's internal algorithms.
 This is the only way to ensure trust in the system and prevent potential risks.

 The Central Bank of the Russian Federation will continue to support the development of artificial intelligence technologies in the financial sector.
 To reduce potential risks, the regulator is developing a code of ethical principles for the use of artificial intelligence in the financial market.

-It became known for what banks in Russia may block a card in 2025
+It became known for what in 2025 in Russia banks can block a card

-Mobile operators were proposed to be obliged to notify banks about changes in SIM card owners
+Mobile operators were proposed to be obliged to notify banks about the change of SIM card owners